-Focused Site Visit and a Specialized Credential Program Team.
-It is possible that the site visit team may identify a program concern or issue not previously cited in the review of the Program Document.
-When this occurs, the team may recommend a Focused Site Visit addressing the concerns or issues that have arisen, if the accreditation site visit team determines that the team would benefit from an additional expert member(s) to make sound decisions for a particular program.
-The Focused Site Visit is scheduled to resolve the uncertainty before the accreditation team's final report and recommendation is submitted to the Committee on Accreditation.
-In this event, there would be no accreditation recommendation until after the Focused Site visit has been completed.
-In this case, the pending accreditation status recommendation is not reported during the exit interview.
+Focused Site Visit

+Focused site visits may be called for either by the Committee on Accreditation or the Administrator of Accreditation in the following situations:

+As a result of the Program Review process that indicates that there may be significant areas of a program out of alignment with the Commission’s adopted program standards and/or preconditions and for which specific expertise is needed to determine that alignment.

+As a result of a recommendation from a site visit team that did not have that particular area of expertise represented on the team and whereby issues were raised during the site visit that questioned whether the program was significantly out of alignment with adopted program standards or preconditions.

+Outcomes data or other compelling information such as candidate complaints indicate that potential issues may exist with the implementation of a program or suggest it may be out of compliance with standards or preconditions.

+Depending on where the institution in question is in the accreditation cycle, a focused site visit may be called for during or outside of a regularly scheduled site visit.
+Focused site visit require that BIR members with the specific credential area expertise be used to determine alignment with the program standards.
+The COA receives the report and determines the actions that must be taken in accordance with regular accreditation processes.
+Processes for focused site visits are outlined in the Accreditation Handbook.

-Exit Report.
-The accreditation site visit team conducts an exit meeting with representatives of the institution, at which time the team presents a summary of the report that will go to the Committee on Accreditation.
-This report will include the findings relative to the Common Standards and all program standards, a rationale for all standards that are found to be met with concerns or not met, and the site visit team’s accreditation recommendation.
+Summary Report.
+The site visit team conducts an exit meeting with representatives of the institution, at which time the team presents a summary of the report that will go to the Committee on Accreditation.
+The Summary Report will include the team’s findings relative to the Common Standards and all program standards, a rationale for all standards that are found to be met with concerns or not met, and the site visit team’s accreditation recommendation to the Committee.

 Site Visit Team Reports.
-Site visit team reports include a recommendation for an accreditation decision of either Accreditation, Accreditation with Stipulations, or Denial of Accreditation as outlined in Section C below.
+Site visit team reports include, but is not limited to, information on the institution, the program(s) it offers, and any information about the accreditation decision for its most recent site visit.
+The report also includes team findings on Preconditions, Program Standards, and Common Standards, and rationale statements for any findings that are met with concerns or not met.
+Finally, the report includes the site visit team’s recommendation to the Committee for an accreditation status.
+If stipulations are recommended, it includes the teams recommendations for required follow up.
+The site visit team report will include a recommendation for consideration and action by the Committee for an accreditation decision of Accreditation, Accreditation with Stipulations, or Denial of Accreditation, as outlined in Section C below.

 5. Year 7 of the Accreditation Cycle and Beyond: Follow Up On Areas of Concern

-The site visit will result in an accreditation recommendation for consideration and action by the Committee on Accreditation.
-Follow up activities may be assigned by the Committee on Accreditation based on any areas of concern.
+As a result of its decision in Year 6 following the site visit the Committee on Accreditation may assign additional follow up activities to the institution based on any areas of concern identified during the site visit activities.
+Accreditation with Stipulations require institutional action in Year 7 as specified by the Committee’s action.
+See Section C below.

-C. Accreditation Reports, Recommendations and Decisions
+C. Accreditation Recommendations and Decisions

-Each accreditation site visit team will make its report and recommendations to the Committee on Accreditation at the Committee's regularly-scheduled meetings.
-Accreditation site visit team reports indicate whether each applicable standard is met and include summary findings along with an accreditation recommendation to the Committee.
+Each site visit team will make its report and recommendations to the Committee on Accreditation at the Committee's regularly-scheduled meetings.
+Site visit team reports indicate whether each applicable standard is met and include a narrative of the teams’ findings along with an accreditation recommendation to the Committee.
+The Committee makes the final accreditation decision.